 The debate over whether or not the Ötzi curse is real continues.
 On the one hand, there are a lot of odd circumstances surrounding the mummified remains that seem to support the theory of a real-life curse.
 However, it's also definitely possible that all of the strange incidents are nothing more than coincidences.
 No matter which side of the argument you fall on, it's fascinating to consider that an ancient Iceman could somehow be linked to a modern-day curse and numerous tragedies.

-One of the many debates that Ötzi's mummified remains have sparked is how he died.
+One of the many debates that Ötzi's mummified remains have sparked is how he perished.
 Researchers at the South Tyrol Museum of Archeology in Italy found evidence that Ötzi was murdered.
-If the museum staff is correct, he would have bled to death in a matter of minutes after being hit with an arrow in his subclavian artery.
-Modern research techniques have also made it clear that Ötzi had a head injury when he died.
+If the museum staff is correct, he would have bled out in a matter of minutes after being hit with an arrow in his subclavian artery.
+Modern research techniques have also made it clear that Ötzi had head trauma when he passed.

 Could the supposed curse be caused by Ötzi's need for revenge for his untimely end?

 Ötzi was discovered on September 19, 1991, but weather conditions prevented the excavation team from completing their task until September 23.
 The Iceman had spent thousands of years frozen, so four extra days weren't exactly major.
 However, his remains were no longer at rest; he was poked, prodded, and photographed before he was finally prised from the ice.